xrandy00/mt_2022/README.md

 ### Whitelist
 During initial testing some pages were broken by the core principles of the extension.
 A hard-coded whitelist was introduced.
 If a website is in whitelist, extension takes no action on it.
 The first whitelisted page was google.com, due to infinite loading that happened when Google search was navigated through Chrome search bar.

+Probably not needed anymore - the race condition on load was added, to easier support disabled and analysis modes.

 ## test-web
 Simple website containing an inline script and a script reference via src attribute.
 Purpose of this web, which will become more complex in future, is to test and verify rest of the tools.